 Chris Stoffel Overvoorde, born in The Netherlands, was trained in technical schools as a diesel mechanic.
 He departed for the United States in 1957 and became a citizen in 1966.
 After completing the Visual Design program at Kendall School of Design in 1960, he worked as a graphic designer.
 Stoffel studied with printmaker-painter Harry Brorby from 1961 to 1963.
 In 1962 he married Greta Duifhuis.
 They have four children: Sonja, Paul, Joy, and Peter.
 From 1963 to 1966 he attended the University of Michigan where he studied printmaking with Frank Cassara and Emile Weddige, and painting with Bill Lewis and Alan Mullen, completing the requirements for a Bachelor of Science in Design and a Master of Fine Arts degree.

 In 1978 he was given a sabbatical leave to study the Nineteenth Century Dutch landscape painters.
 He was granted a second sabbatical leave in 1984-5 to be the first Artist-in-Residence at Calvin College.
 In 1993-4 he served again as Artist-in-Residence during his third sabbatical and produced numerous works on the Prairie based on studies done in the summer of 1993 in the Gushul Studio of the University of Lethbridge in Blairmore, Alberta.
-Chris has been Artist-in-Residence at the Gushul Studio many times since and will be there again in August 2015.
+Chris has been Artist-in-Residence at the Gushul Studio many times since and was mostly recently there again in August 2017.

 Chris received his first art awards in 1962 from the West Michigan Regional Exhibit at the Muskegon Hackley Art Gallery and the Christian Art Show in Sparta, Michigan.
 Since then, he has exhibited his work in more than 100 group, invitational, and juried exhibitions; received more than 30 awards, and has presented over 50 solo exhibits in the USA, Canada, and The Netherlands.